On-line predictive linear regression: Appendix F: Foundational issues

-\begin{remark} The notion of repetitive structure was introduced by Martin-L\"of (similar ideas were also explored by Kolmogorov, Freedman and Diaconis---see \citealt{vovk/etal:2005book}, \S8.8) and developed by, among others, \citet{lauritzen:1988}.
+\begin{remark} The notion of repetitive structure was introduced by Martin-L\"of (similar ideas were also explored by Kolmogorov, Freedman and Diaconis---see \cite{vovk/etal:2005book}, Section 8.8) and developed by, among others, Lauritzen \cite{lauritzen:1988}.
 An important direction of research in this area has been to find representations of the key statistical models as the set of extreme points of maximal models corresponding to natural repetitive structures; the probability distributions in those maximal models will often be mixtures of probability distributions in the original statistical models.
-We do not state or use such results in this paper, but the interested reader can consult the following sources: for the Gauss linear model, see \citealt{lauritzen:1988}, p.~247, for the MA model, see \citealt{diaconis/etal:1992}, theorem~4.1, and for the de Finetti and Gaussian models, see \citealt{bernardo/smith:2000} (the original results being due to \citealt{definetti:1937} and \citealt{smith:1981local}, respectively, the last paper strengthening a related result by \citealt{freedman:1963} and \citealt{kingman:1972}). \end{remark} \begin{remark} The Gauss linear model is the only model in this paper for which equivalence does not hold; in typical cases, however, it holds for fixed sequences $\mathbf{x}_n$.
-For example, in the one-dimensional case $\mathbf{z}_n=(1,x_n)$, $n=1,2,\ldots$, Lauritzen (\citeyear{lauritzen:1988}, p.~247) showed that
+We do not state or use such results in this paper, but the interested reader can consult the following sources: for the Gauss linear model, see \cite{lauritzen:1988}, p.~247, for the MVA model, see \cite{diaconis/etal:1992}, Theorem~4.1, and for the IID and Gaussian models, see \cite{bernardo/smith:2000} (the original results being due to de Finetti \cite{definetti:1937} and Smith \cite{smith:1981}, respectively, the last paper strengthening a related result by Freedman \cite{freedman:1963} and Kingman \cite{kingman:1972}). \end{remark} \begin{remark} The Gauss linear model is the only model in this paper for which equivalence does not hold; in typical cases, however, it holds for fixed sequences $\mathbf{x}_n$.
+For example, in the one-dimensional case $\mathbf{z}_n=(1,x_n)$, $n=1,2,\ldots$, Lauritzen (\cite{lauritzen:1988}, p.~247) showed that

 is a necessary and sufficient condition for the equivalence.
 (In general, Lauritzen's argument shows that the equivalence holds if and only if the hat matrix diagonal $h_i$ tends to zero for each fixed $i$.) \end{remark}